Bengal monitor: Ecology and behaviour

-Bengal monitors are usually solitary and usually found on the ground, although the young are often seen on trees.
-Clouded monitors by contrast have a greater propensity for tree climbing.
+Bengal monitors are usually solitary and usually live on the ground, although the young are often seen on trees.
 Bengal and yellow monitors are sympatric but are partially separated by their habitat as Bengal monitors prefers forest over agricultural areas.
 Bengal monitors shelter in burrows they dig or crevices in rocks and buildings, whilst clouded monitors prefer tree hollows.
 Both species will make use of abandoned termite mounds.
 Bengal monitors are diurnal like other monitors, becoming active around 6 AM and bask in the morning sun.
 During winter in the colder parts of their range, they may take shelter and go through a period of reduced metabolic activity.
 They are not territorial, and may change their range seasonally in response to food availability.

 They are usually shy and avoid humans.
 They have keen eyesight and can detect human movement nearly 250 m away.
 When caught, a few individuals may bite, but rarely do so.

-Although they are found on agricultural land, they prefer forests with large trees.
-Generally, high ground cover with large trees are favorable areas.

 Captives have been known to live for nearly 22 years.
 Predators of adults include pythons, mammalian predators and birds.
 A number of ectoparasites and endoparasites are recorded.

-Breeding
+Reproduction

 Females may be able to retain sperm, and females held in confinement have been able to lay fertile eggs.
-Some species of monitor lizards such as the Nile monitor have additionally demonstrated to be capable of parthenogenesis.

 The main breeding season is June to September, but males begin to show combat behaviour by April.
 Females dig a nest hole in level ground or a vertical bank and lay the eggs inside, filling it up and using their snouts to compact the soil.
 The females often dig false nests nearby and shovel soil around the area.
 They sometimes make use of a termite mound to nest.
-A single clutch of about 20 eggs are laid.
+A single clutch of about 20 eggs is laid.
 The eggs hatch in 168 to nearly as long as 254 days.
 About 40-80% of the eggs may hatch.

 Locomotion

-They are capable of rapid movement on the ground.
+The Bengal monitor is capable of rapid movement on the ground.
 Small individuals may climb trees to escape, but larger ones prefer to escape on the ground.
 They can climb well.
 On the ground, they sometimes stand on the hind legs to get a better view or when males fight other males.
 They can also swim well and can stay submerged for at least 17 minutes.
-They can use both trees and bushes for shelter.
+It uses both trees and bushes for shelter.